Fix Website Errors Fast

 - Traffic spikes trigger outages

-- Reverse proxy or CDN is in front of the site
+- A reverse proxy or CDN is in front of the site

 Fast Server Checklist